crownshield-sec/soc-portfolio/projects/phishing-triage-01/README.md

 A user reported a suspicious email containing urgency-based messaging and an embedded hyperlink requesting immediate action.
 The objective was to determine whether the message represented a phishing attempt, extract relevant indicators, assess risk, and document recommended response actions.

 ## Analyst Investigation Workflow

-Reviewed email header and message body artifacts.
+- Reviewed email header and message body artifacts.
-Evaluated sender legitimacy and delivery characteristics.
+- Evaluated sender legitimacy and delivery characteristics.
-Identified social engineering techniques and lure indicators.
+- Identified social engineering techniques and lure indicators.
-Extracted domains, URLs, and email-based indicators.
+- Extracted domains, URLs, and email-based indicators.
-Assessed phishing risk and likely attacker objective.
+- Assessed phishing risk and likely attacker objective.
-Documented containment recommendations and escalation guidance.
+- Documented containment recommendations and escalation guidance.
-Email Artifact Analysis

 The reported email was reviewed to identify suspicious sender characteristics, message content indicators, and embedded phishing elements.